-We were established in 1969 as a family business that offered advisory services in patent matter to companies from the transformation industry sector, such as the pharmaceutical industry, the chemistry industry and the electric industry, among others, with the purpose of giving them support to protect their intellectual capital as well as to assist them in licensing their technology.
-Since then, we were disruptive and innovators in the form, substance and quality of our services in industrial property matter, copyrights and technology licensing.Show more
+BC&B is an international law & business firm that offers advisory services in patent matter to companies from the transformation industry sector, such as the pharmaceutical, chemical and the electrical industries, among others, with the purpose of giving them support to protect the intellectual capital as well as to assist them in licensing their technology.
+Since then, we have been ground breakers and innovators in the form, substance and quality of our services in industrial property matter, copyrights and technology licensing.Show more

 Mexico recently became the first country to ratify the United States-Mexico-Canada Agreement (USMCA), Chapter 20 of which is one of the most comprehensive IP chapters in any trade agreement.
 Although the 2018 amendments to Mexico's IP laws provided for most of the specific rights required under the USMCA, the country still has a lot to do to provide for the obligations regarding geographical indications, data exclusivity, trade secrets and enforcement.

 In 2018 the rules for notifying the issuance of a patent, utility model or industrial design application were amended.
 Thus, all notices issued by the Mexican Institute of Industrial Property (IMPI) must be published via the Official Gazette.
 In a broad interpretation of this reform, the IMPI now provides only digital copies of letters patent and utility model and industrial design registrations.
 While this interpretation may be inaccurate, it aligns with the global trend of digitalisation among IP offices.